A 360˚ View of the Healthcare Marketplace

-Hundreds of pharmaceutical manufacturers in more than 50 countries report to us on the volume of products they ship directly to their customers.
-This information supplements reports from more than 500 pharmaceutical wholesalers and distributors on their shipment of products to every distribution channel—including hospitals, clinics, retail and mail order pharmacies, pharmaceutical chains, mass merchandisers and food stores.
+Hundreds of pharmaceutical manufacturers around the world report to us on the volume of products they ship directly to their customers.
+This information supplements reports from 500+ pharmaceutical wholesalers and distributors on their shipment of products to every distribution channel—including hospitals, clinics, retail and mail-order pharmacies, pharmaceutical chains, mass merchandisers and food stores.

-Tens of thousands of pharmacy outlets—encompassing retail, mail-order, and long-term care pharmacies—send us information on the prescriptions they dispense.
+Tens of thousands of pharmacy outlets—including retail, mail-order and long-term care pharmacies—send us information on the prescriptions they dispense.
 This information provides the industry with the knowledge to understand drug utilization and therapy trends at the local market level.
-Using a patented statistical methodology, we're able to accurately project the prescribing activity and treatment patterns in more than 10 countries.
+Using a patented statistical methodology, we’re able to accurately project prescribing activity and treatment patterns.